sei-ml/AKALL/README.md

 ```

 ###### Run test script
-The following test script generates 108 capture sequences covering all basic parameters of the Azure Kinect sensor API such as FPS, resolution, and depth mode.
+The following test script generates 108 capture sequences covering some of the basic parameters of the Azure Kinect sensor API such as FPS, resolution, and depth mode.

 ```
 cd include/